Send Browser Data with Honeycomb Web Instrumentation

 OTLP Protobuf Definitions

 Honeycomb supports receiving telemetry data via OpenTelemetry’s native protocol, OTLP, over gRPC, HTTP/protobuf, and HTTP/JSON.
-The minimum supported versions of OTLP protobuf definitions are 0.7.0 for traces and metrics.
+The minimum supported versions of OTLP protobuf definitions are 1.0 for traces, metrics, and logs.

 If the protobuf version in use by the SDK does not match a supported version by Honeycomb, a different version of the SDK may need to be used.
 If the SDK’s protobuf version is older than the minimum supported version, and telemetry is not appearing as expected in Honeycomb, upgrade the SDK to a version with the supported protobuf definitions.
 If using an added dependency on a proto library, ensure the version of protobuf definitions matches the supported version of the SDK.